Let me take you on a journey of how working with spoken word evolved for me over time as an inspiration for your own process of discovery.

 I am special, either especially amazing or especially awful.

-Let’s just feel into the vibrational frequency of such phrases for now and what they are actually doing.
+Let’s just feel into the vibrational frequency of such phrases for now, and what they are actually doing.
+Even the ones that are apparently liberating and empowering, are ultimately just ordering certain behavior.
 You may remember typical phrases that come up for you, when you are convincing yourself of your separate disposition.
 The use of phrases like the ones above indicate that we are putting a ‘someone’ into ‘a box’, be that who we see as ourselves or who we see as an other.
 In my personal experience these are attempts to engage in an activity that we believe keeps us safe from harm, dissappointment, failure etc. The invitation is to read the phrases aloud and to feel them with the whole body.
-Then you can take this consideration into your own life and wonder with warmth and curiosity how use of language that defines you and others as separate has been passed down through your ancestry and how it has shown up in your life, and how it has defined you.
-I am bringing awareness to this now, as the process of study of this course may already bring up thoughts and feelings that protect the separate self.
+Then you can take this consideration into your own life and wonder with warmth and curiosity how use of language that defines you and others as separate has been passed down through your ancestry, and how it has shown up in your life, and how it has defined you.
+I am bringing awareness to this now, as the process of study of this course may already bring up thoughts and feelings that protect the sense of separate self.
 At a later stage in the course, we will go into a much deeper enquiry into this matter.
 But you are of course also free to jump between the chapters as you feel moved.

 Aligning language to support the transmission of the reality of no separation